top of page

 I love the chicken and shredded beef taquitos with a side of rice and beans.
 The toppings of sour cream, cheese lettuce and guacamole are all optional as is the salsa.
 The guacamole comes plain or with Pico de Gallo.
 They also have vegan and vegetarian options for fillings, and some new bowls which I must try on my next visit.
 If you want some for later, you can order them in a large to go pack that will feed a crowd.
 They also have tacos, nachos, and bowls.

-Closest to Sea World, Mission Bay, Point Loma, Pacific Beach and Ocean Beach
+Which gluten-free restaurants are closest to Sea World, Mission Bay, Point Loma, Pacific Beach and Ocean Beach

 Peace Pies is a raw, vegan restaurant that is 100% gluten-free and soy-free.